 Endoplasmic reticulum-associated proteins with multiple locations

-In the Cell Atlas, approximately 50% (n=235) of the annotated ER proteins also localize to other compartments in the cell.
-The network plot (Figure 6) shows an overrepresentation for proteins localized to the ER together with vesicles, the Golgi apparatus or the cytosol.
-The ER, the Golgi apparatus and vesicles are closely connected in the secretory pathway.
-Hence, proteins that are synthesized in ER, are transported through the Golgi apparatus in vesicles to other organelles or the extracellular matrix.
-The ER is embedded in the cytosol and proteins of the cytosol can use the surface of the ER membrane for certain function, e.g. translation by ribosomal proteins, which could explain these dual localizations.
+In the Subcellular Section, approximately 54% (n=282) of the annotated ER proteins also localize to other compartments in the cell.
+The network plot (Figure 6) shows an overrepresentation for proteins localized to the ER together with vesicles and/or the cytosol.
+This likely reflects the close connection of the ER and vesicles in the secretory pathway.
+Similarly, proteins that localize to the cytosol, can interact with the ER as part of certain functions, the most prominent example being the recruitment of ribosomal proteins to the ER during translation of certain groups of proteins.
 Examples of multilocalizing proteins within the ER proteome can be seen in Figure 7.

 Figure 6.
 Interactive network plot of ER proteins with multiple localizations.
 The numbers in the connecting nodes show the proteins that are localized to the ER and to one or more additional locations.
 Only connecting nodes containing more than one protein and at least 0.5% of proteins in the ER proteome are shown.
 The circle sizes are related to the number of proteins.
 The cyan colored nodes show combinations that are significantly overrepresented, while magenta colored nodes show combinations that are significantly underrepresented as compared to the probability of observing that combination based on the frequency of each annotation and a hypergeometric test (p≤0.05).
 Note that this calculation is only done for proteins with dual localizations.
 Each node is clickable and results in a list of all proteins that are found in the connected organelles.

 Figure 7.
 Examples for multilocalizing proteins in the endoplasmic reticulum proteome.
 CREB3L2 is an ER membrane protein, whose cytosolic N-terminal domain is translocated to the nucleus upon ER-stress (detected in U-2 OS cells).
-LPCAT2 was found in both the ER and lipid droplets.
-The ER has a direct role in the emergence and regression of lipid droplets and many RPL28 encodes a component of ribosomes and is required for protein biosynthesis in both ER and cytosol (detected in U-2 OS cells).
+LPCAT2 is found in both the ER and lipid droplets, which agrees with role of the ER in the emergence and regression of lipid droplets (detected in A-431 cells).
+RPL28 encodes a component of ribosomes and is required for protein biosynthesis in both ER and cytosol (detected in U-2 OS cells).

 Expression levels of endoplasmic reticulum proteins in tissue